Nephrogenic diabetes insipidus

 - High urine output, regardless of how much fluid you drink

-- Kidneys do not concentrate urine when you are given ADH (usually a medication called desmopressin)
+- Kidneys do not concentrate urine when you are given ADH (usually a medicine called desmopressin)

 - Low urine osmolality